 You can manage certain advanced settings for your organization from the Admin Console.
-This includes enabling, disabling, and configuring the following features: SpotIQ, column indexing, summaries, the new Liveboard experience, and the footer for downloaded answers and Liveboards.
+This includes enabling, disabling, and configuring the following features: SpotIQ, column indexing, summaries and headlines, and the footer for downloaded answers.

 Navigate to the Admin Console by clicking on the Admin tab from the top navigation bar.
 Select Search & SpotIQ from the side navigation bar that appears.

 |Changing these settings results in a service interruption for all users for approximately 2 minutes.
 To minimize disruption, consider making your changes during a scheduled maintenance window.|

 Under Search settings, you can configure ThoughtSpot’s indexing behavior, and enable or disable summaries and headlines.